Dangerous Asteroid 2024 YR4: Are We Safe?

-Lately, the news of asteroid 2024 YR4 predicted to hit Earth has blasted the Internet.
-No wonder: it has become one of the most dangerous near-Earth objects in the last 20 years.
-Its size and record-high probability of collision with Earth make it a significant threat to monitor closely.
-Let's see what is known about this asteroid so far, why it's considered dangerous, and how high the probability of a collision is.
-By the way, with the help of the Sky Tonight app you can easily find out where it is flying by now: although you won’t see the asteroid, it’s still rather thrilling to track it, especially after all the news.
+For the last two months, the news of asteroid 2024 YR4 predicted to hit Earth has been blasting the Internet.
+It has become one of the most dangerous near-Earth objects in the last 20 years.
+Since the asteroid’s discovery, the risk of a collision has been rapidly increasing, reaching an alarming 3.1% at its maximum.
+However, recently, the unprecedentedly high odds have come crashing down.
+Let's see what is known about this asteroid so far, why it made us so nervous, and how high the probability of a collision currently is.
+By the way, with the help of the Sky Tonight app, you can easily find out where it is flying now.

 Contents